asharris/ParallelsBackup/README.md

 # Parallels Backup

 ## Introduction
 backupParallels.py is a Python3 script to make complete backups of Virtual Machines (VM) running under Parallels.
-Tar is used to create a single file of all the files in the VM and the file is then compressed before being copied to the destination.
+Tar is used to create a single file (tarball) of all the files in the VM and the file is then compressed before being copied to the destination.

 Before a backup is started, any running VMs are suspended.
 The cumulative runtime for the VM is checked and if it is greater than the cumulative runtime the last time the VM was backed up, a backup is made.
 If the VM was running, it is resumed after a copy is taken.